-The nil settlement rate for the past three years has averaged 10%, for the past four years has averaged 10% and for the past five years has averaged 10%.
+The nil settlement rate for the past three years has averaged 9%, for the past four years has averaged 9% and for the past five years has averaged 8%.
+Four out of the last five years have seen a nil settlement rate below 10%.

-We have selected 10% as our nil settlement rate assumption, a decrease from our previous assumption of 13%.
+We have selected 9% as our nil settlement rate assumption, a decrease from our previous assumption of 10%.